KevinDahlberg/wp-bootstrap-freelance-theme/blog.md

 3:58 - I'll give myself 2 hours on this, start time was a little weird.
 2 / 2 / 2

-- [ ] add post and page types to project (doesn't hurt to have...)
-- [ ] properly source scripts and styles
+- [x] properly source scripts and styles
-- [ ] research the standard way for file structure and naming stuff for wordpress.

 10:00 pm - doing a little coding before crashing.

 by the way.  we are working in php... so you need some of these
 ''''<?php

 i'm feeling a little sourcing coming on...

+ok.  the sourcing is kinda working.
+I lost the cool navbar-collapse feature, though, which is kinda dissapointing.

+- [ ] add post and page types to project (doesn't hurt to have...)
+- [ ] source fonts
+- [ ] research the standard way for file structure and naming stuff for wordpress.
+- [ ] fix navbar-collapse